leonardoLavagna/Intelligent-Control-of-Microfluidic-Systems/README.md

   - random forest regressors (both for single and joint targets)
   - extreme gradient boosting methods (both for single and joint targets)
   - variational autoencoders (a single try with the feature "size")
   - `requirements.txt` contains all the requirements needed in the project execution.
+- `Notebooks` contains some new experiments we are carrying out, in a preliminary pipeline summarized in a sequence of Jupyter notebooks, for instance_
+  - `graphical_models_causal_tests.ipynb` contains candidate graphical models to evaluate causal realtionships in the dataset that can be used to validate some of the models.

 **Remark .** The best models have been obtained with the scripts `xgboost_one_target.py` with the results as in the logs `xgboost_one_target_size.log` and `xgboost_one_target_pdi.log` on `data_1.csv` with an extensive grid search, and cross-validation.